 The idea behind the new corporate identity

-Having evolved a lot as a company over the last few years and admittedly getting a little tired of our old look, we decided to develop – with the support of 360Vier – a new corporate identity that reflects what Raidboxes has become.
-We wanted to create a new appearance that was different from the previous one.
-Away from the familiar unconventional logo and the different color gradients typical of the old Raidboxes and towards something new and grown-up – without losing our original identity.
+Having evolved greatly as a company over the past few years (and admittedly getting a little "fed up" with our old look), we have now made it our mission, with the active support of 360Vier, to develop a new corporate identity that reflects what Raidboxes has become.
+To create a new appearance that is different from the previous one.
+Away from the well-known unconventional logo and the different color gradients typical for us, towards something new and grown-up - without losing our old identity.

 Six years to become market leader

-It all started when, in 2014, two "employees" – Johannes and me (Torben) implemented the first Dashboard prototype.
-A first investment followed in 2016 and we had five full-time employees at that point in time.
-Today, we're a medium-sized company and the WordPress hosting experts in Germany, Austria and Switzerland.
-We currently have 48 full-time employees situated throughout Europe.
-To make this growth clearer, eleven new team members joined in 2021 alone.
+It all started with a first Dashboard prototype in 2014, implemented by two "salaried" people - Johannes and me.
+Followed by a first investment in 2016 with five full-time employees at that time.
+Today we are a medium-sized company and the WordPress hosting experts in Germany, Austria and Switzerland.
+With currently 48 full-time employees throughout Europe.
+To make the dimension clearer: We have gained over eleven new teammates in 2021 alone.

 For the entire team at Raidboxes, our values are still exactly the same today as they were back then.
 Of course, we also want them to remain high on the agenda of our customers.
 Our Raidboxes values have always been: